 The estimate of your pension at PDN on your UPS shows you the effects of any future economic growth or downturns.
 This is presented in an image with three arrows that start together from one point.
 The bottommost amount is not an estimate.
 This is the pension you have accrued so far at PDN.
-The top three are an estimate of the pension you are likely to receive depending various situations.
+The top three are an estimate of the pension you are likely to receive in various situations.

 You see the estimate of your pension with three arrows that start together from one point.
 An example is given below.